getumbrel/umbrel/apps/README.md

 umbrel-dev boot
 ```

+> The first `umbrel-dev` boot usually takes a while due to the initial setup and configuration.
+Subsequent boots are much faster.

 After the VM has booted, we can verify if the Umbrel dashboard is accessible at http://umbrel-dev.local in our browser to make sure everything is running fine.

 5\.
 Next, we'll SSH into the VM: